llgelarall/llgelarall/README.md

 # Hi, I'm Glara! 👋

+:exclamation: $${\color{Red} \textbf{Announcement}}$$ **Forming a CS Journal Group at Shahid Beheshti University!**

+---

+I'm excited to share that I've decided to start a CS journal group here at Shahid Beheshti University!
+My goal is to create a space where we can dive deep into cutting-edge research, share knowledge, and inspire one another in the field of computer science.
+I'm looking for folks who are passionate about research and eager to help establish and grow this group.

+If you're interested in being part of this journey, feel free to drop me an email or connect with me on campus.

+---

 $${\color{orange}Why Academia}$$[Link](https://www.youtube.com/watch?v=6Hpn4SAX0dI)

 $${\color{orange}Why Computer Architecture}$$[Link](https://www.youtube.com/watch?v=ziMRjDlLEwo&list=PL5Q2soXY2Zi-LfDdGgWyLcTSqzm6a26wD)

+---

 Personally, my true calling is solving puzzles and problems that seem hard to solve.
 With a cat who loves playing with the tiny pieces of puzzles playing with puzzles is impossible, thus I channel this passion into solving complex challenges in computer science.
 To me, computer as a puzzle is made up of incredible tiny pieces—ones, zeros, and logical gates—that together build supercomputers.
 What an astonishing history!
 Frankly, I'm addicted to doing research and sharing it with others. **I see the beauty of doing research in the moments when you are confused and desperately looking for an answer to tackle a problem that has not been solved for a long time.** I'm addicted to the dopamine that solving the puzzle releases.
 Also, I love it when I share my thoughts with others, even those who are not experts in the area, and they bring up new questions and answers that make me think again.
 I enjoy this cycle, and I hope I can show you how stunning it is.